There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 When confronted, they produce an offensive-smelling musk, clench their lips, and flatten their bodies to seem larger rather than striking.

-Instead of pretending to be dead, there are those who show off their crimson underbelly.
+Instead of pretending to be dead, some show off their crimson underbelly.

 Adults are between 10 and 12 inches long.
 The red-bellied snakes of the Black Hills are harmless and don’t usually bite, despite your fear of them.